osg-htc/operations/docs/SLA/event.md

    * A RabbitMQ service will be run by IU-OPS and made accessible to registered users.
    * Users of the service are responsible for backup of any data transferred by the system.
    * Individual users agree to use the system in such a way as to allow reasonable access to others.
-   * IU-OPS reserves the right to impose access limits without notice as required to allow reasonable access.
+   * IU-OPS reserves the right to deploy configuration changes (including access limits) without notice as required to allow reasonable access.
    * IU-OPS will coordinate with user groups during maintenace if so requested by the group.
 It is the responsibilty of the group to have a representitive available if coordination is requested.

 ## Service Measuring and Reporting